wmwxwa/tyk-docs/tyk-docs/content/tyk-configuration-reference/kv-store.md

 ### 3. Middleware

-In body transforms and URL rewrites, you can reference values from KV stores using the following prefixes:
+In the following middleware, you can reference values from KV stores using the prefixes below:

+- Request Body Transform
+- Response Body Transform
+- URL Rewrite
+- Request Header Injection
+- Response Header Injection

+Prefixes for referencing KV store values in middleware:

 - Consul: `$secret_consul.`
 - Vault: `$secret_vault.`